Spruce up your Omelette and present them in style with this Chicken Nori Omelette recipe in the regular sushi spiral form and teardrops.

 - (optional) If the egg is too thick for your omelet, add 2 Tbsp of water or milk.

 - Mix the egg to dissolve the added seasoning, do not over-whisk.

 - Heat a non-stick frying pan over medium heat.
 When hot, add 1 Tbsp of oil to coat the surface.
 Tilt the pan or twirl around with your spatula.

-- Reduce heat to low, pour in half of the eggs liquid.
+- Reduce heat to low, pour in half of the egg liquid.
 Tilt the pan to let it coat the bottom completely.

 - Wait till all the edge crusty a bit, use your spatula to skim around the perimeter.

-- When egg is done, carefully transfer out onto a large plate.
+- When the egg is done, carefully transfer out onto a large plate.

-- Repeat for second batch.
+- Repeat for the second batch.
 Use different for easier handling of each layer.